ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 > Some people are naturally quiet and don't say much.
 But if you have a serious mental illness, brain injury, or dementia, talking might be hard.
 This lack of conversation is called alogia, or “poverty of speech.”
 Alogia can affect your quality of life.
 > [Alogia - WebMD](https://www.webmd.com/mental-health/what-is-alogia)

 I struggle with speaking sometimes.
 While I am very verbose on here right now, I am often short on words and it can be hard to communicate verbally at times.
 While I'm not 100% mute like some non-verbal autistics, it does end up cropping up at times.
-In particularl when I am stressed out.
+In particular when I am stressed out.

 I don't tend to run into this when interacting with most people because I will simply not interact with them when it happens. but those who live with me and provide me help will often encounter it because of needs I'll have while I can't speak well.

 It feels similar to stuttering sometimes.
 It's like I can't get words out.
-Weirdly I can usually communicate with text when i'm like this, to the point where I won't even realizing I'm struggling with it until I try to talk to someone verbally.
+Weirdly I can usually communicate with text when I'm like this, to the point where I won't even realizing I'm struggling with it until I try to talk to someone verbally.

 #### 5.2 Anhedonia